 When I started Axiology, I deeply believed there was a need for a truly ethical beauty brand.
 One that doesn’t cause harm to humans, animals or the environment—and one that is transparent with its customers.

-Upholding our ethical standards isn’t always easy, and Axiology and clean beauty brands in general have faced our fair share of obstacles.
+Upholding our ethical standards isn’t always easy, and Axiology—and indie beauty brands in general—have faced our fair share of obstacles.
 The industry’s latest challenge is keeping PFAS from contaminating our products.

 A recent study found PFAS (toxic, bioaccumulating chemicals) hiding in some of the beauty industry’s most popular makeup products.
 Finding PFAS in products such as waterproof mascara and long-lasting lipstick is not surprising — PFAS are intentionally added to these products; what is surprising is finding this class of chemicals in beauty products where PFAS are not intentionally added and therefore not even mentioned.

 But how could PFAS be in makeup products where they aren’t intentionally added?